seanhatton/repronim.org/content/resources/tools/bids/_index.md

 BIDS is a mature standard widely adopted by the neuroimaging community.
 Working groups actively maintain and update the standard.

+### Innovation

+BIDS broadens the idea of a data format to standardize the organization of levels of data not usually addressed by traditional formats.
+BIDS focuses on data organization and not the definition of data elements: by not trying to solve every outstanding problem, BIDS is able to effectively addresses certain issues of data interchange.

 ### Citation information

 10.1038/sdata.2016.44